sushilshinde/jshacks/README.md

-This script is hack for tutorials sites where are they are divided into pages, reader need to click next button for every page.
-Also, ad banners are distracting while reading.
+This script is hack for tutorials sites where these are divided into pages, reader need to click next button for every page.
+Also, ad banners are distracting while reading even if you zoom.
 This script will load all the pages in the tutorial without refreshing a page and will remove all the banners, header, menus and footer.

 Usage steps